trovu/trovu/Advanced-settings-&-personal-shortcuts.md

 ```yaml
 language: en
 ```
 For Wikipedia or dictionaries in your language.
+Basically, it fills the `{$language}` variable in the shortcut URLs.
 Now, using the `w` shortcut will get you to the Wikipedia in your language.

+Note: Other language related shortcuts like dictionaries are usually in their language namespace.
+Make sure to add e.g. `- de` to your namespaces in case you want to use German-related dictionaries.

 ```yaml
 country: de